Vestas

 Vestas Wind Systems A/S is a Danish manufacturer, seller, installer, and servicer of wind turbines that was founded in 1945.
-The company operates manufacturing plants in Denmark, Germany, the Netherlands, Taiwan, India, Italy, Romania, the United Kingdom, Spain, Sweden, Norway, Australia, China, Brazil, Poland and the United States, and employs 29,000 people globally.
+The company operates manufacturing plants in Denmark, Germany, the Netherlands, Taiwan, India, Italy, Romania, the United Kingdom, Spain, Sweden, Norway, Australia, China, Brazil, Poland and the United States, and employs 37,000 people globally.

-As of 2013, it is the largest wind turbine company in the world.
+As of 2026, it is the seventh largest wind turbine company in the world.

 Operations

 As of 2019, Vestas has installed over 66,000 wind turbines for a capacity of 100 GW in over 80 countries on five continents.
 As of 9 January 2019, the company has built production facilities in more than 12 countries, among them China, Spain and the United States.

 History

 Vestas traces its roots to 1898 when Hans Smith Hansen bought a blacksmith shop in Lem, West Jutland, that operated as a family business.
 After the second world war Vestas was founded in 1945 by his son Peder Hansen as "Vestjysk Stålteknik A/S" (West-Jutlandish steel technology).
 The company initially manufactured household appliances, moving its focus to agricultural equipment in 1950, intercoolers in 1956, and hydraulic cranes in 1968.
 It entered the wind turbine industry in 1979 and produced wind turbines exclusively from 1989.
 In 1997, the company placed in production the NTK 1500/60.
 The product was designed by Timothy Jacob Jensen and received the German IF Award and the Red Dot Award.
 The company's North American headquarters was relocated in 2002 from Palm Springs, California to Portland, Oregon.